FM171/HTB-write-ups/docs/Sniper.md

 # Executive Summary – Sniper
 A vulnerability was discovered in the web application that allows the server to reveal and access files it should keep private.
-During testing, this weakness allowed the application to retrieve files from external sources, which in turn exposed sensitive information such as user credentials.
+During testing, this weakness allowed the application to retrieve files from web server, which in turn lead to server downloading file that enabled tester to gain access to sever.
+This then exposed sensitive information such as user credentials.
 These credentials were then used to access a local account on the server.
 Because the exposed credentials could potentially be reused across other systems, this creates a credible risk for an attacker to move laterally within the network and gain access to additional systems or sensitive data.

 # Remote File Inclusision